EDI Roadshow - Bristol Medical School

 Actor Recruitment Poster

-Information Poster about actor recruitment process for EDI strategy.
+Poster about actor recruitment for EDI

 This poster explores how steps have been taken within the recruitment process of actors used in OCSEs tutorials.
 This work was carried out after there was a well-documented award gap in the MBChB programme at Bristol - that in exams light-skinned students gain higher marks than dark skin students.